bleargh45/Crypt-OpenToken/README.md

 > Permission is hereby granted, free of charge, to any person obtaining a copy
 > of this software and associated documentation files (the "Software"), to deal
 > in the Software without restriction, including without limitation the rights
-> to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+> to use, copy, modify, merge, publish, distribute, sub-license, and/or sell
 > copies of the Software, and to permit persons to whom the Software is
 > furnished to do so, subject to the following conditions:
 >